-A total of six advanced use cases in Table 1.1 involve V2I communications.
+Two advanced use cases in Table 1.1 involve V2I communications only.
 We have excluded here those use cases which could involve V2I communications, but where we consider that V2N communications is the more likely option.
 The following can be observed: